 You become responsible for the goods when you (or a person identified by you) take actual possession of them.
 Until that time, the trader is responsible for them even if they use a carrier.
+Take note that if you nominate a safe place for delivery of the goods and something goes wrong, you may be regarded as having received them.
 If you organise your own carrier, then the trader is only responsible for the goods until your carrier takes possession of them.

 There are rules that apply when a trader or a manufacturer offers a free guarantee with goods that are supplied to you.